 The Rosalind Franklin Institute (RFI)

 Speeding up drug discovery.
 De-coding molecules to combat disease.
 Training algorithms to advance vital health research.
 The Rosalind Franklin Institute is dedicated to developing tomorrow’s life science innovations through technology development and needle-point research.

 What is it?

 The Rosalind Franklin Institute was established in 2018 by ten top UK universities, with a vision to overcome the health research challenges of today by connecting physical sciences and engineering to the life sciences.
-The institute takes its name from Rosalind Franklin, the great British scientist whose seminal work on DNA and RNA over a hundred years ago provided the building blocks for today’s biotechnology revolution.
+The institute takes its name from Rosalind Franklin, the great British scientist whose seminal work on DNA and RNA over a seventy years ago provided the building blocks for today’s biotechnology revolution.

 RFI creates disruptive technologies that can reveal the inner-workings of life, from pea-sized tumours through to picometre-scale atoms.
 The state-of-the-art tools and projects accelerate the development of new medicines, advance medical diagnostics and push forward the frontiers of microbiology to deepen our understanding of human health and disease.
 RFI collaborates with partners from across industry and science to ensure our critical research has a real impact in the world.
 RFI uses: